Predictia/AQUA/docs/sphinx/source/diagnostics/dummy.rst

                     It is an example of method that uses of external functions of the module dummy_func

 Note that it is important to add docstrings to each method.
-We are following `Google docstring https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html`_
+We are following `Google-style docstring <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_

 :: note :